 Data Matrix Code Laser Marking

-For the production lines of manufacturing industries, the data matrix code is the best choice for traceability requirements.
+For production lines in manufacturing industries, the data matrix code is the best choice for traceability requirements.
 This is because of the code’s density of information, marking speed, and resistance.
 Such production lines are usually found in the automotive industry, the primary metal industry, and the aerospace industry.
 They are also found in industrial and commercial machine applications.Ask an expert

 Long marking times must not result in a production bottleneck